ycarowr/SimpleTurnBasedGame/README.md

 Description of the game:

-The player who starts the match is decided randomly before the game starts.
-The game play consists in a fight between two players where both start the match with some health points.
-Each turn the current player has to choose one of the options below and then pass the turn:
+The player who starts the match is decided randomly before the game starts, and the game play consists in a fight between two players who start the match with some health points.
+On each of the players turns, they have to choose one of the actions below:

 - give some damage to the opponent;
 - heal some damage itself;